Lugribossk/statsd-proxy/README.md

 ## Using

-Send requests to `servername/stats` with the following query parameters:
+Send GET or POST request to `servername/stats` with the following query or form parameters:

 `p`: The path/bucket/aspect/metric name to use.